equinor/radix-public-site/public-site/docs/guides/git-submodules/update-submodule-in-pipeline-job.md

           port: 8080
       publicPort: http
 ```
 This Radix application has a build secret `SSH_KEY` and it uses build-kit to be built.
+The name of the build secret does not have to be `SSH_KEY`, it just need be the same as used in the Dockerfile `RUN --mount...` directive (see this below).
 ## Dockerfile
 ```Dockerfile
 FROM docker.io/alpine AS builder